 So, where does this “claim gone wrong” myth come from?

 “People tend to talk about the negative experiences more than they talk about the positive ones, because of the heavy financial impact, and the disappointment of being caught in that situation,” says BCAA Claims Director Shana Johnston.
 “At BCAA, we look at every claim individually and address it on its own merits to see what can be covered.
 We are in the business to pay claims, so we start off from a place of, what’s being presented to us?
 And what can we cover?”

 A “claim gone right” often comes down to having the right coverage and understanding what is covered in your policy, she adds.
 “At BCAA, we pride ourselves in having simple, straightforward packages that are easy to understand for our customers.”

 Rest assured you’re insured with BC’s most trusted home-insurance brand!
-BCAA, in association with CAA, was ranked No. 1 Most Trusted Insurance Brand in Canada by the 2022 Gustavson Brand Trust Index.
-And BCAA Members save up to 20% on policies. bcaa.com/home
+BCAA, in association with CAA, was chosen as the #1 Most Trusted Insurance Brand by British Columbia participants in the 2023 Gustavson Brand Trust Index.
+And BCAA Members save up to 20% on BCAA Home Insurance**.

 Managing the moving pieces

 Claims can be more complicated when a strata council is involved, as in the Bryces’ situation, where the pipe rupture affected the whole building.
 George had called BCAA Insurance right away.
 A BCAA adjuster then coordinated with the condo’s insurance company.
 “I think it really helps to have somebody at the other end of the line when you call in distress, who is calm, knows what they’re doing, and gives you good advice at the front end,” he says.

 The couple, who have been BCAA Home Insurance policyholders for 29 years, had gone through another condo flood just 10 months prior, so they knew to take swift action.